제시해주신 **[1. 번역 대상 약관(Ver 1.4)]**을 바탕으로, 기존 영문 약관(Ver 1.3)의 형식을 유지하면서 변경된 내용을 반영하여 번역을 완료했습니다.

 Article 16 (Restriction or Rejection of Transactions)

-- The Customer violates provisions under Articles 2, 3, 4(3), 6(3)-(4), or 12(2), rendering the transaction inappropriate.
+- The Customer violates provisions under Articles 2, 3, 4(3), 6(3)-(4), or 12(2).

 Article 17 (Dispute Resolution Procedure)